saltzm/benchmarks/README.md

 I wrote these benchmarks for a presentation on "Performance Tips, Tricks, and Gotchas".
-They contain benchmarks to compare several different ways of doing the same thing that I think people either:
+They contain benchmarks to compare several different ways of doing the same thing in C++ that I think people either:
-1) May not know will affect performance, or
+1) may not know will affect performance, or
-2) Know will affect performance, but not know how much
+2) know will affect performance, but not how much.

 Benchmarks include measurements for:
 * Function call overhead: Virtual member function vs. non-virtual member function vs. lambda function vs. std::function